-Analysis | The 2022 men’s NCAA tournament’s biggest snubs and surprises
+Analysis | The 2022 NCAA men’s tournament’s biggest snubs and surprises

 SURPRISE: Wyoming got in

 This isn’t a complaint.
-The tournament is more fun when teams like 25-8 Wyoming gets in than when those like 17-14 Michigan does.
+The tournament is more fun when teams such as 25-8 Wyoming get in than when those such as 17-14 Michigan do.
 It’s just that the Cowboys’ argument wasn’t particularly stout.

-Wyoming won three games against the tournament field, against Boise State and Colorado State at home and at Cal State Fullerton.
+Wyoming won three games against the tournament field: against Boise State and Colorado State at home and at Cal State Fullerton.
 That means the Cowboys’ 4-5 record in Quad 1 games and 11-6 mark against the top two quads wasn’t as impressive as it looks.

 Then again, maybe the committee didn’t look that hard.
 Regardless, congrats to Wyoming on its first NCAA berth since 2015, giving the Mountain West a contingent of at least four teams for the first time since 2013.